onsi/gomega/docs/index.md

 ```

 Note that Go's type system does not allow you to write this as `ContainElements([]string{"FooBar", "Foo"}...)` as `[]string` and `[]interface{}` are different types - hence the need for this special rule.

+Starting with Go 1.23, you can also pass in an iterator assignable to `iter.Seq` (but not `iter.Seq2`) as the only element to `ConsistOf`.

 The difference between the `ContainElements` and `ConsistOf` matchers is that the latter is more restrictive because the `ConsistOf` matcher checks additionally that the `ACTUAL` elements and the elements passed into the matcher have the same length.